Who We Are

 Important Notice: You can still see the classes you have taken even if your license has expired, the ability to see the courses taken is not verification your license is still valid.
 If you are uncertain about your license status go here: http://searchagriculture.az.gov/mastercontent/licmainsearch.aspx If it is not found please contact licensing for further verification at 602-542-3578.

-Where do I find a list of continuing education credit hours?
+Where do I find a list of available continuing education credit hours?

 Where do I find information about native plants?